Skip to content

 Is DocuSign usable under GDPR?

 DocuSign publishes a Data Processing Addendum based on the EU Standard Contractual Clauses with post-Schrems II supplementary measures and offers an EU data residency option for stored signed documents.
 The service is legally usable from the EU.
-The reason European procurement teams still look for alternatives is twofold: the underlying ownership (DocuSign, Inc. is US-incorporated and publicly listed on NASDAQ as DOCU), and the **eIDAS qualification status** of the signature itself.
+Two things keep procurement teams evaluating alternatives anyway: the underlying ownership (DocuSign, Inc. is US-incorporated and publicly listed on NASDAQ as DOCU), and the **eIDAS qualification status** of the signature itself.
 European-issued qualified electronic signatures (QES) carry stronger legal weight under eIDAS Regulation (EU) No 910/2014 than DocuSign's standard advanced signature, which is what prompts the alternative search for procurement teams handling regulated contracts.

 What is the difference between an advanced and qualified electronic signature?